Build notes for ds10

 - nrpe (2.8.1), there's a typo in the

-.
+./configurescript related to the option--with-nagios-group.
 Setting a group with this option is not honoured due to a typo in a variable name.
-Edit the./configure
+Edit the./configurescript at line 6157.
+Rename variablenagios_grptonagios_group.

 - November 15, 2015